MCPHackers/RetroMCP-Java/README.md

 * A Start class for applet-only versions
 * Reobfuscation for all available versions

-# Roadmap

-* Separate versions folder from RetroMCP and use Github API to download from the Vault

 # Licensing

 MCP Version 4.3 __did not__ ship with a license, therefore it is allowed to be reuploaded and modified here.